 Thankfully the new EVO cranks are the result of intense stress-analysis scrutiny to deliver a crank that’s 15 per cent lighter and stiffer than the original.
 It now has self-extracting hardware so you can remove it trailside if the need arises.
 The same six-color, direct-mount, single or double spider and axle widths from old-school to fat-bike options are also available.
 Hope’s rings are particularly tough, with extra motorcross-style scoops for squeezing mud out of the mix, too.

 There are a couple of sizing measurements to keep in mind when looking for the best mountain bike cranks.
-First, there is the size of the crank arm.
-Crank arm size can impact riding style and bike fit, however, most riders just run what has come pre-installed on their bike.
+First, there is the length of the crank arm.
+Crank arm length can impact riding style and bike fit, but most riders just run what has come pre-installed on their bike.
 It's good to keep in mind that longer crank arms run the risk of striking rocks and trail debris with your pedal or crank arm.
 This rarely damages the parts to the point of disrepair, however, it is not a pleasant experience and can lead to crashes.

 You'll also want to check that the crank arm is compatible with your desired chainring model or brand.
-Most cranks are compatible with most chainrings, so you won't have to go searching too far when looking to replace a worn-down chainring or swap out for a different amount of teeth.
+Most cranks are compatible with a range of the best 1x chainrings for mountain bikes, so you won't have to go searching too far when looking to replace a worn-down chainring or swap out for a different number of teeth.
+Those looking for 2x may need to look a little harder as double front rings have fallen out of favor.